245123737313-tech/Collegehubs/UPDATES.md

 - [ ] Try to post lost item without login - should show error
 - [ ] Login and post a lost item
 - [ ] Click delete button on item - confirm deletion
-- [ ] Go to CGPA calculator
+- [ ] Go to file upload page
-- [ ] Add semesters with different GPAs
-- [ ] Verify CGPA and Average GPA display correctly
+- [ ] Upload a file and verify preview and upload status
 - [ ] Verify logout works and buttons change

 ---